 Some people consider antibiotics compulsory in the home medicine chest and start taking them at the first sign of a cold without a doctor’s consultation.
 Other people categorically reject this group of drugs even in case of a serious infection.
 How to find a middle ground?

 What are antibiotics?

 Antibiotics are drugs used to treat bacterial infections.
 Antibiotics kill bacteria.
-There are over ten groups of antibacterial agents having different composition and different action mechanism, but they all eventually inhibit the multiplication of microorganisms.
-Unlike antiseptics, antibiotics do not have a direct destructive effect on bacteria, but prevent the spread of infection inhibiting bacteria’s growth.
+There are over ten groups of antibacterial agents having different compositions and different action mechanisms, but they all eventually inhibit the multiplication of microorganisms.
+Unlike antiseptics, antibiotics do not have a direct destructive effect on bacteria but prevent the spread of infection inhibiting bacteria’s growth.
 The correct selection of antibiotics will have a pronounced positive therapeutic effect.
-The most popular generic antibiotics are Zithromax, Amoxicillin, Tetracycline, Ampicillin and others.
+The most popular generic antibiotics are Zithromax, Amoxicillin, Tetracycline, Ampicillin, and others.
 You may buy antibiotics online at our website on the best conditions.

 When do people take antibiotics?

 Antibiotics are used to treat bacterial inflammatory diseases of different localization.
 Antibacterial agents are used in therapy, surgery, traumatology, urology, proctology and even narcology.
 Perhaps, there is no such branch of medicine, which would not use antibiotics.